Resume Facts You Should Know

 What Are Keywords?

 The first thing you need to do to make your resume stand out is to add keywords.
 What kind of keywords?
 Well, that depends on what industry you’re in.
 Keywords are words which employers will be looking for, whether that’s in person or through the use of tracking software.
 They’re usually linked to important skills in a particular industry.
 In other words, these are the things that employers are looking for specific to your industry.
-They give information about your hard skills, the things directly relevant to this position.
+You can skip the fact, that you are a romantic person in your electrical technician resume.
+It’s better to give information about your hard skills, the things directly relevant to this position.

 Usually, keywords are used to sort your application with tracking software.
 The employer inputs the keyword they want into the software, and then it combs through hundreds of resumes, looking only for ones which contain those keywords.
 These kinds of keywords will be very specific, depending upon the type of work you do and what sort of job you’re aiming for.
 However, keywords can also include buzz words that resume reviewers want to see when they’re reviewing it with their own human eyeballs.
 These are less specific and more focused on showing that you have soft skills.